Da Nang Expat Guide 2026

 Current options:

-- Da Nang International School: IB curriculum, primary and secondary.
-Fees approximately $12,000-20,000/year.
+- Da Nang International School (DANIS): IB curriculum, primary and secondary.

 - Babylon International School: Preschool through primary.

 Some families in Da Nang with secondary-age children opt to board in HCMC or Hanoi, or relocate when children reach secondary school age.
+Fees, curricula, and availability change — we recommend contacting schools directly for current enrolment and pricing.

 Digital Nomad and Remote Work Scene